|Elliott Sound Products||Linear Power Supply Design|

 |Note that primary fuse or circuit breaker protection does not protect the amplifier against overload or shorted speaker leads.
 If this happens, or should the amplifier fail, the primary fuse offers no protection against catastrophic failure and possibly fire.
 For this reason, secondary DC fuses should always be used - no exceptions.|

 Multi-tapped primaries (e.g. 120, 220, 240V) create additional problems with fusing, and often a compromise value will be used.
 The transformer protection is then not as good as it could be, but will generally still provide protection against shorted diodes or filter caps.
+Ideally, there will be different fuse ratings for 120 or 230V operation.

 Additionally, it may be an advantage to fit Metal Oxide Varistors (MOVs) to the mains - between the active and neutral leads.
 These will absorb any spikes on the mains, and help to prevent clicks and pops coming through the amplifier.